ubigby/passwd/README.md

 ## Description

-Utilities for managing accounts and passwords wriiten python 3.The account information is stored in databases using sqlite.
+- Utilities for managing accounts and passwords wriiten python 3.

+- The account information is stored in databases using sqlite.

 ## Tasks
-- userdel delete a user account
 - usermod modify a user account
+- lsusers list users database
 - docs

 ## Completed
+- users.db user database
 - useradd create a new user
-- passwd.db user database
+- userdel delete a user account

 ## Future
 - groups